These regulations are applicable to racing yachts and to New Zealand-registered cruising vessels leaving New Zealand.

-Yacht races are classified as either Category 5, 4, 3, 2 or 1 in the Sailing Instructions or Notices of Race.
+Yacht races are classified as either category 5, 4, 3, 2 or 1 in the sailing instructions or notices of race.

 Category 3, 2 or 1 classifications refer to offshore and ocean races with different categories specified depending on the distance, duration and location of the race.
-Skippers must be able to present a current Safety Inspection Certificate seven days prior to the start of a Category 3, 2 or 1 race.
+Skippers must be able to present a current safety inspection certificate seven days prior to the start of a category 3, 2 or 1 race.

 Category 1 safety certificates are also required by all New Zealand-registered yachts leaving New Zealand on ocean passages.
 These yachts must be registered on the Maritime New Zealand register of ships.
 See the Maritime New Zealand website.

 Category 1 requires a percentage of the crew to hold current advanced sea survival certificates and offshore medic qualifications.

 Yachting New Zealand safety regulations of sailing - part 1

 Regulation for unballasted centreboards and open yachts, sailboards and ballasted yachts are found in the Yachting New Zealand Racing Rules of Sailing.
 The 2017-2020 regulations are available for download by clicking here.